batoolmalkawii/data-structures-and-algorithms-python/data_structures_and_algorithms_python/data_structures/linked_list/README.md

         4. `insertBefore`: adds a new node with the given newValue immediately before the first value node.
         5. `insertAfter`: adds a new node with the given newValue immediately after the first value node.
         6. `deleteValue`:  delete a node with the given value from the linked list.
+        7. `get_kth_value`: takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.

 **User acceptance tests** are included with the following test cases: